chris-sanders/chris-sanders.github.io/_drafts/2019-01-28-charm-template-pytest.md

 to update any submodules with `make submodules`.
 You can see the available options in the Makefile with `make help`.

-During all of the test runs (lint, unittest, functional) a virtual environment will be created for dependencies.
-The first run will therefore take slightly longer with additional runs reusing the environment.
-If you change the dependencies you will likely need to run `make clean` to remove the environment and install the new dependencies.
-Similarly if you run any of the tests from the built folder you'll want to remove the .tox folder before uploading to the charm store.

 To build the charm you can use `make release` which will build it to the 'builds' folder in the JUJU_REPOSITORY directory.
 Running the build command will show the layers and where they are pulled from.